gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

   - This is the art of proving the correctness of an algorithm for all possible inputs
   - This is very similar to a mathematical proof
 - **Analyzing** algorithms
-  - This is identifying the time and space complexity of an algorithm
+  - This is identifying the efficency of an algorithm using time and space complexity
 - **Testing** algorithms
-  - When we test an algorithm we are really debugging it.
+  - This is really debugging the algorithm
-  - When we test an algorithm we run it on sample data and try to determine if it failed and if so correct the error.
+  - When we test an algorithm we run it on sample data.
+If the tests fail, we try to correct the error
   - We also _profile_ or conduct performance measurements by running the algorithm on sample data and measuring performance changes and memory usage.
-    - If you have seen [leetcode](https://leetcode.com/), this site will take your solution to a common programming problem and compare it's performance to solutions from other developers.
+    - For example [leetcode](https://leetcode.com/) takesyour solution to a common programming problem and compare it's performance to solutions from other developers.

+This lesson will focus on devising, analyzing, and, testing algorithms.
+We are choosing to focus on these three aspects because they are the skills most often evaluated during technical interviews for junior software developer roles.
+Validating algorithms is beyond the scope of this course, but feel free to follow your curiosity!

+## Devising and Testing Algorithms
+Devising algorithms is really just problem solving.
+So how do we approach solving a new, knotty problem?
+What steps can we take when we sit down in front of a programming and... have no idea what to do?
+This lesson describes a systematic approach to problem solving.
+Notice the similarity to Problem Solving Exercises in the classroom portion of Ada and the Interview Practice Questions we assign during the Thursdays at Ada portion.In follow-up lessons, we will practice using BIg-O notation to compare multiple approaches to the same problem.

 ## Analyzing Algorithms